Take this well-known formula into consideration:

 What is Omnichannel?

-Omnichannel simply refers to how multiple physical and digital channels work together to provide a unified customer experience.
+Omnichannel simply refers to how multiple physical and digital channels seamlessly work together to provide a unified customer journey.

 It’s important to understand that you can have multiple channels for your customers (this is called a multichannel experience), but it’s only considered omnichannel if those channels work together.